-The White Rim Trail meanders for 100 rugged miles betweem Mineral Bottom Road and Shafer Trail, beside Green River, then across the White Rim around Island in the Sky Mesa, with scenic views, canyons, trails, and campgrounds along the Trail.
+The White Rim Trail meanders for 100 rugged miles between Mineral Bottom Road and Shafer Trail, beside Green River, then across the White Rim around Island in the Sky Mesa, with scenic views, canyons, trails, and campgrounds along the Trail.
 DangerousRoads.org says the drive requires 2-3 days, other sources say it could be driven in 10-12 hours in excellent weather with limited traffic.
 The photos tell the story of the White Rim Trail.

 There are three main routes to the White Rim Trail; two begin with Utah highway 313 (U313) and the third with Utah highway 279 (U279).

 Utah highway 313, the Dead Horse Point Mesa Scenic Byway, west off US191, 10 miles north of Moab, is the usual beginning point.

 The first route to the Trail begins with Mineral Bottom Road, which turns west off U313, 12.2 miles west of US191.
-Mineral Bottom Road goes across a mesa, drops down switchbacks, and and meets the west end of the White Rim Trail near Green River, 12.9 miles west of U313.
+Mineral Bottom Road goes across a mesa, drops down crazy switchbacks, and and meets the west end of the White Rim Trail near Green River, 12.9 miles west of U313.

 The second route to the White Rim Trail from U313 begins with the Shafer Trail - 8 miles from Mineral Bottom Road, 5.6 miles beyond where U313 turns east toward Dead Horse Point State Park.
 At the U313 turn, the road continues straight ahead as the Island in the Sky Road (also known as Grand View Point Road) into Canyonlands National Park to the Shafer Trail.
-Shafer Trail turns west a short distance before (north of) the visitors center, descends the switchbacks, and meets the east end of the White Rim Trail 5.3 miles from Island in the Sky Road.
+Shafer Trail turns west a short distance before (north of) the visitors center, descends the switchbacks pictured above, and meets the east end of the White Rim Trail 5.3 miles from Island in the Sky Road.